-Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, including official notice of issuance.
-Our ordinary shares will not be listed on any other exchange or quoted for trading on any over-the-counter trading system.
+Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, including ordinary shares will not be listed on any other exchange or quoted for trading on any over-thecounter trading system.

 Dividend policy We currently do not intend to pay dividends.